Browse Tax Articles

-If a wash sale occurs, you can’t deduct the loss on your return.
-However, gain on a wash sale is taxable.
+If you have a loss from a wash sale, you can’t deduct it on your return.
+However, a gain on a wash sale is taxable.

 The wash-sale rules are designed to prevent people from selling investments and then buying the same stock back.
-They do this for the sole purpose of:
+Investors do this for the sole purpose of:

 You can't sell a stock or mutual fund at a loss and then buy it again it within 30 days just to claim the losses.

 You’ll need to figure the basis for shares sold in a wash sale.
 When you do, add the amount of disallowed loss to the basis of the shares that caused the wash sale.
-These are the new shares you acquired.
+These are the new shares you got.
 By doing this, you defer the loss, but it’s not totally disallowed.

 You also have a wash sale if both of these apply:

 Also, you might have bought fewer shares of stock or securities than you sold.
 If so, only the number of shares you bought is subject to the wash-sale rules.